joeldmyers/typescript-review/README.md

 ## tsconfig.json

 Adding `"declaration": true` to tsconfig generates a _type declaration file_ (.d.ts) that indicates specifics of all variable and function declarations.

+Consider having `"strict": true` ultimately, once migrated from JS.
+`"noImplicitAny": true` - good to have, to have type safety.
+`"target": "es2015"` or whatever target output format we want to have.

+Recommended to let Typescript convert to very modern JS, and then use Babel to take it the rest of the way.
+So leave target as esnext.